 What the heck are you doing now?
 This is a question I get asked a lot.
 Especially by my hubby, frequently by my children (all out of the nest and married), and I even get ‘the look’ from the dog.
 But this time, I didn’t even listen.
-This time was too much fun.
+This time I was spray painting leather boots!
 Check it out…

 I headed to Home Depot for some Rustoleum spray paint.
 Looking at all the colors, there was really only one choice for these babies…they needed to be red.
 Because red boots live a fun life!
 Red boots get noticed.
 So Apple Red it is!
 I headed back to my warehouse, and this is how it went down.